USS Pueblo (AGER-2): AwardsPueblo has earned the following awards:

 As for the crew members, they did not receive full recognition for their involvement in the incident until decades later.
 In 1988, the military announced it would award Prisoner of War medals to those captured in the nation's conflicts.
 While thousands of American prisoners of war were awarded medals, the crew members of Pueblo did not receive them.
 Instead, they were classified as "detainees".
 It was not until Congress passed a law overturning this decision that the medals were awarded; the crew finally received the medals at San Diego in May 1990.

 Representation in popular culture

 The 1968 Star Trek episode "The Enterprise Incident" was very loosely based upon the Pueblo incident.
 In the episode written by D. C. Fontana, Captain Kirk takes the Federation starship USS Enterprise, apparently without authorization, into enemy Romulan space.

 The Pueblo incident was dramatically depicted in the 1973 ABC Theater televised production Pueblo.
 Hal Holbrook starred as Captain Lloyd Bucher.
 The two-hour drama was nominated for three Emmy Awards, winning two.

+A 2000 North Korean film titled Pueblo based on the incident stars Charles Robert Jenkins.
+This was his final role in a North Korean film.